philippneugebauer/pizza_orders/README.md

 rails test:system
 ```

-The test coverage can be found at `/coverage/index.html` afte test execution.
+The test coverage can be found at `coverage/index.html` after test execution.

 ## Static Code Analyzer